-Advice Direct Scotland
+Advice Direct Scotland Privacy Notice

 We collect and process personal data about you when you interact with our advisers or automated services.
 The personal data we process includes:

-• Your phone number;
+- Your phone number

-- Your email address;
+- Your email address

-- Your home address;
+- Your home address

 - And/or any other information you provide as part of your enquiry.

 We process the data listed above for the following purposes:

 to assist you in your enquiry

-to forward you relevant information or advice via email or text, following the resolution of your query;
+to forward you relevant information or advice via email or text, following the resolution of your query

 to monitor any customer account to prevent, investigate and/or report fraud, terrorism, misrepresentation, security incidents or crime

 to provide our funders with anonymous statistics on service use

 - Personal data may be shared with government authorities and/or law enforcement officials

 if required for the purposes above, if mandated by law or if needed for the legal protection